What is a balance sheet projection?

 Now that you know some best practices with balance sheet forecasts, how do you get started?

 Forecasting the balance sheet means working out the business’s future financial position—its assets, liabilities, and equity.
 Each business’s incoming and outgoing finances are unique: look at any planned divestment, acquisitions, or investments on the horizon.
+You’ll also need to be mindful of the economic climate and any business operations that could affect your company’s financials.

 A typical balance sheet forecast spans 12 months, but your forecast period can be any time you need.
+Below, we’ve outlined some core considerations for getting your balance sheet projections up to scratch.

 Forecasting cash flow

 To run a successful company, you want to know if you're running short on money or doing well.
 Accurate cash flow forecasts are vital for the rest of your balance sheet projections.
+You'll need to use income statement line items to forecast cash flow and predict what sales will look like, plus any short-term expenses you might need to cover.

 Working capital